DMU-lilab/pTrimmer/README.md

 #### \[-e|--trim2]
       The trimmed fastq file of read2 (paired-end seqtype) eg. trim_R2.fq or trim.R2.fq

+#### \[-z|--gzip]
+      Output gzipped trimmed fastq file
+      eg. both the format of '-d trim_R1.fq' and '-d trim_R1.fq.gz' are ok when the parameter '-z' or '--gzip' is given

+#### \[-i|--info]
+      Add primer information for each trimmed read on the comment (starts with '+') format like:

+      @ST-E00142:333:H32V7ALXX:2:1101:12784:1731 1:N:0:NTCGAATC
+      AGTAGGTGAAGAGCTCGTACAGGACGACCCCGAAGCTCCAGACGTCTGACTGGCGAGAGAAGA
+      + P=342 F=1:18 R=120:140
+      JJFJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJ

+      Field:
+        P: primer index in the amplicon file
+        F: forward primer index (start:end) on the read sequence
+        R: reverse primer index (start:end) on the read sequence

+      Note:
+        when the primer intersect with the sequence, start may be a negative value, and end may be longer than the sequence length

 #### \[-s|--summary]
       Record the read number of each amplicon [default: Summary.ampcount]